willystumblr/fa23-cv/README.md

 ```

 ## Data Preparation and Preprocessing

 1. Run `data.sh` in a preferred directory (takes several GB and takes 30~45 minutes.)
 2. Put `RGBto3D_train.json` and  `RGBto3D_test_img.json` to `./data/h3wb/annotations `
 3. Run `python resize.py` to resize images to 224x224.
 4. Run `python split_dataset.py` to split the data into pre-defined train, dev, and test sets.

+For further details, refer to `./Readme.txt`.

 ## Training

 We implemented our models in `models/ClassicalModel.py` and `models/CombinedModel.py`

 ```
 output_path=/path/to/model/checkpoint
 model_name=resnet50